 A Your computer is not supported error message will usually pop up for users who try to utilize Dropbox on unsupported platforms.

-If the “Your Computer is not supported” error still appears on seemingly compatible Windows platforms, however, check out the resolutions below.
+If the error still appears on seemingly compatible Windows platforms, check out the resolutions below.

-How can I fix Your computer is not supported error?
+How can I fix the error Your computer is not supported on Dropbox?

-1. Try using your web browser to access Dropbox
+1. Use your web browser to access Dropbox

 A good workaround for this issue might be using the web version of Dropbox.
-To do this, just open Dropbox in your browser and it should work.
+To do this, just open Dropbox in your browser and log in using your credentials.

-While Dropbox supports almost any browser, we suggest using UR Browser, especially if you need a reliable and secure browser.
+While Dropbox supports almost any browser, we suggest using Opera, especially if you need a reliable and secure browser.

-UR Browser won’t send your data to Google, and thanks to the privacy, tracking and malware protection, you can securely browse the web.
+Opera won’t send your data to Google, and thanks to the privacy, tracking, and malware protection, you can securely browse the web.

 2. Turn off Compatibility mode for Dropbox

-- Enter ‘cmd’ in Run and press the Ctrl + Shift + Enter hotkey to open an elevated Command Prompt.
+- Enter cmd in Run and press the Ctrl + Shift + Enter hotkey.

 So, some users might need to update their Windows 10 platforms to the latest versions to run the Dropbox UWP app.

-At any rate, Windows 10 will initiate automatic feature updates for users still utilizing Win 10 versions that are approaching their end of support dates.
+At any rate, Windows 10 will initiate automatic feature updates for users still utilizing Windows 10 versions that are approaching their end of support dates.